-The Court in the matter of Pinakin Mahipatray Rawal [(2013) 10 SCC 48] had conceded that “possibly, in a given case” a wife could seek compensation, in monetary terms, from the party who disrupts her marriage and alienates her husband’s affections.“Some intimacy”, it was judged, cannot amount to cruelty within the meaning of the Section 498A.
+The Court in the matter of Pinakin Mahipatray Rawal [(2013) 10 SCC 48] had conceded that “possibly, in a given case” a wife could seek compensation, in monetary terms, from the party who disrupts her marriage and alienates her husband’s affections.“Some intimacy”, it was decided, cannot amount to cruelty within the meaning of the Section 498A.
 It should not drive a woman to suicide.

 Following Pinakin, in Ghusabhai Chorasiya, (2015) 11 SCC 753 it was reiterated that though an extra-marital relationship may be “illegal and immoral” – in the absence of some “other acceptable evidence on record” that can establish “high degree of mental cruelty”, the Explanation to Section 498A which includes cruelty to drive a woman to commit suicide, would not be attracted.

 Siddaling was not involved in ‘some’ intimacy and indeed awarded a ‘high degree’ of mental cruelty by ignoring the agreement before Panchayat.
 The recent Judgment of the SC is not incorrect.
 There should be further elaboration though on ‘alienation of affection’ on such occasions, such that every married woman knows how to win best, when facing an adulterous husband.